 WHAT SHOULD I DO IF I HAVE PASSED A STONE IN URINE?

-If you find a stone, bring it into your urologist in Noida for analysis.
+If you find a stone, bring it to your urologist in Noida for analysis.
 The type of stone you have will determine the diet and prevention program your doctor recommends.
 You may need additional tests and X-rays in the future to ensure that new stones do not form.

 I HAVE STONE BUT I DON’T HAVE ANY SYMPTOMS SHOULD I UNDERGO TREATMENT?

 Knowing the fact that you are harboring the stone you should not ignore that.
 You should go for a checkup for the stone size every 6 months and should notice an increase in the size of the stone.
-An increase in size is the indication that stones need some intervention.
+An increase in size is an indication that stones need some intervention.

 There is a high chance of a repeated urinary tract infection because of the stone.
 Above all symptomatic obstructing stones can lead to kidney failure.